Close Menu

 Ministry’s directive to child-care centres

-A recent memo from Education Minister Paul Calandra encouraged licensed daycares across Ontario to implement safety measures by setting up barriers for child protection.
+A new memo from Education Minister Paul Calandra urged licensed daycares across Ontario to take necessary steps in implementing barriers for children’s safety.

-“You may wish to use pylons, signage, temporary barriers or staff vehicles to block these parking spaces and keep them inaccessible during the hours of child care operation,” said the letter sent out on Monday to all child-care centres.
+“You may wish to use pylons, signage, temporary barriers or staff vehicles to block these parking spaces and keep them inaccessible during the hours of child care operation,” stated the letter sent out on Monday.

 “We expect all licensees to make every effort to implement these safety measures promptly.”